-Addressing the emergency shelter and transitional housing needs of homeless persons
+Addressing the emergency shelter and transitional housing needs of homeless persons the Haven for Hope Campus.
+The Haven for Hope Campus also partners with more than 143 community partners.

 To address the emergency shelter and transitional housing needs of homeless persons, the City of San Antonio and SARAH will continue to provide funding though HUD, City General Funds and other sources to assist with the operations and services to local emergency shelters and transitional housing facilities.